dry-ash/compass-ai/README.md

 A lifecycle-aware router for reporting standards in healthcare AI.
 Answer three questions about your study and read off the standards that govern it, positioned across an eight-stage research lifecycle.
-COMPASS-AI operationalises the routing algorithm described in the accompanying manuscript, "COMPASS-AI: a lifecycle-aware algorithm for selecting reporting standards in healthcare AI research."
+COMPASS-AI operationalises the routing algorithm described in the accompanying manuscript, "COMPASS-AI: A Lifecycle-aware Algorithm for Selecting Reporting Standards in Healthcare AI Research."

 The three questions are whether the work is a trial protocol, what the primary study type is, and whether generative AI was used in the research process.
 The